 - Creating drama or surrounding oneself with drama.

 - Oh–this is a big one!–dismissing possibilities as “too simple” or “that won’t work” or an immediate “that’s impossible” rather than trying them and really putting 100% behind them, to see if change is possible.

-Also “for instance,” fear is at work when…
+You can also be sure that fear is at work when…

 - Everything in your life calms down, and then suddenly you and your partner are arguing, more, or one or both of you are suddenly more irritable–or suddenly, everything is “boring.”